Friday, November 14, 2025; Introducing IFS within a Biblical Worldview

 3. Experiential exercises, demonstration and practice will be utilized to explore implemntation of IFS therapy.

 4. Participants will be able to begin to apply IFS in work with clients as they continue to learn and grow in the model.
-They will be equipped to work in both a Chirsitian or secular context.
+They will be equipped to work in both a Christian or secular context.

 Contact Hours: 5.5 hours